-The continued volatility in the Middle East and Global markets along with regional political qualms can affect land and property market(s) locally and nationally.
-Recent research coverage shows that slowdown in many sectors of the KSA real estate market is about to implode.
+The continued volatility in Global markets along with regional political qualms can affect land and property market(s) locally and nationally.
+Although recent research coverage shows that increase in many sectors of the KSA real estate market is on a stable trajectory.

-Despite the subdued conditions of the investment sector and the previous low levels of liquidity in the market, it appears transaction levels have improved marginally, although are well below previous levels in 2008-2012.
+Despite the uncertain global conditions, the KSA investment sector has remained resilient and the increased levels of liquidity in the market, it appears transaction levels have improved marginally, although are well below previous levels in 2008-2012.

-Equally, with all the steady but reduced development across all sectors of current and future supply results in uncertainty as to future pricing levels and market drivers.
+Equally, with all the steady development across all sectors of current and future supply results in uncertainty as to future pricing levels and market drivers.